BonTear/Atrorex/README.md

 ***
 # How to use it?
 * The only thing it will ask is the delay after every click.
 Leaving the option empty will set it to zero, which means zero seconds of delay after every click.
 You can also set a decimal number.
-* Remember you can always quit by selecting the "Sspammer.exe" window and pressing "Alt+F4".
+* Remember you can always quit by pressing "End" key.
 ***
 # WARNING:
 > **I don't promote any illegal activity with this tool.
 It's only for entertainment purpose.
 So I will not be responsible for any illegal activity done by this tool.**